 OMAIR AHMAD is the author of The Storyteller’s Tale (2008), Jimmy the Terrorist (2010), and The Kingdom at the Centre of the World (2013), a political history of Bhutan.
 He is currently finishing a book on the appeal of militancy in the name of Islam in Kashmir and India.|

-TANVIR AEIJAZ is an Assistant Professor in the Department of Political Science at Ramjas College, University of Delhi.
+TANVIR AEIJAZ is an Associate Professor in the Department of Political Science at Ramjas College, University of Delhi.